lizardfs/documentation/source/adminguide/basic_configuration.rst

   # in a read/write fashion and map everybody to the UID *1000* and GID *1000*.

   10.2.0.0/16          /      rw,alldirs,maproot=0,mintrashtime=2h30m,maxtrashtime=2w
-  # Give access to the whole namespae to the 10.2.0.0/16 network in a
+  # Give access to the whole namespace to the 10.2.0.0/16 network in a
   # read/write fashion.
-Also allowsubdirectories to be mounted directly by
+Also allow subdirectories to be mounted directly by
   # those clients.
   # Map the root user to UID *0*.
-Allow users to set the trahtime (time when
+Allow users to set the trashtime (time when
-  # files in the tash get autopruned) between
+  # files in the trash get autopruned) between
   # 2h30m and 2 weeks.

-Utilising all of these options you will be able to do quite flexible setups, like optimizing for virtualization as described in out Cookbook at :ref:`virtu_farms` .
+Utilizing all of these options you will be able to do quite flexible setups, like optimizing for virtualization as described in out Cookbook at :ref:`virtu_farms` .